EbiEga/ega-cryptor/README.md

   ```
   java -jar ega-cryptor-2.0.0.jar --i="/path/to/file/tobe/encrypted/file1.bam, /path/to/folder/tobe/encrypted/test1" --o="/path/to/output/folder" -t=3
   ```
-  *Note if no option will be provided, application will process files sequenctially using single thread.
+  *Note if no option will be provided, application will process files sequentially using single thread.